Skip to content

 - On the registry, licensees can verify that CE hours have been submitted by the provider.
 There is a 'Courses Taken' area on the registry where a licensee can enter in their license number and view all courses DOPL has received for their license number.

-I finished the course, it has been more than 2 weeks, but the hours are not showing in DOPL's system, what do I do?
+I finished the course, it has been more than 2 weeks, but the hours are not showing in DOPL's system

 - First, verify that the course is an approved course by looking it up on our registry.
 If it is, contact the CE provider you took the course from.
 Verify your attendance with the CE provider and ask the provider to upload your attendance information for DOPL credit.
 If you do have a certificate and the provider doesn't show you as attending, the provider will need to correct the mistake.